m-elhamlaoui/development-platform-nova-pioneers/DatabaseDescription.md

-# Educational Platform Database Schema
+# Minimal Educational Platform Database Schema

-This document outlines the PostgreSQL database schema for our educational platform.
-The platform connects teachers with students, allows parents to manage their children's learning, and provides administrative oversight.
+This document outlines an optimized PostgreSQL database schema for our educational platform, focusing only on essential data that cannot be easily calculated by the backend.

-## Database Tables and Relationships
+## Core Database Tables and Relationships

 ### Users and Authentication